-To give you a more practical feel of what agile data governance looks like, here are some of the key activities that would be involved.
+To give you a more practical feel of what agile governance looks like, here are some of the key activities that would be involved.

 In today’s big-data-fast reality, many organizations have hundreds of thousands of data sources, potentially millions of different data sets, and a growing number of self-service users consuming that information broadly.
 Traditional top-down, workflow-driven data governance just can’t keep up.
 What’s needed is a modern approach to governance that’s agile, scalable, and takes advantage of machine learning to meet the needs of data-driven businesses.

 In short, the payoff for agile data governance is substantial.
 Data users will be much happier to participate in the program and will develop a strong conviction that indeed the strategic end goals of the data governance best practices framework are achievable.
-As the data governance program matures and focus starts to shift to strengthening the pillars of an agile data governance framework such as data management, data security and data privacy, then new standards, policies, procedures and controls will be required as well as updates to existing ones.
+As the data governance program matures and the focus starts to shift to strengthening the pillars of an agile data governance framework such as data management, data security, and data privacy, then new standards, policies, procedures, and controls will be required as well as updates to existing ones.